-Title XIX Preference (limited to 25 families selected under this preference per PHA Fiscal Year) - This preference will be verified through review of the referral from a Homes for Good approved entity.
+Elderly or Disabled Preference - This preference will be verified through review of the referral from a Homes for Good approved entity.

-Domestic Violence Preference (limited to 25 families selected under this preference per PHA Fiscal Year) - This preference will be verified through review of the referral from a Homes for Good approved entity, and review of the VAWA required documentation in accordance with Chapter 16.
+Domestic Violence Preference - This preference will be verified through review of the referral from a Homes for Good approved entity, and review of the VAWA required documentation in accordance with Chapter 16.